Thairath Online

 Share

-Stroke prevention starts with your plate.
+Stroke prevention starts with what's on your plate.

 กินอาหารดีมีชัยไปกว่าครึ่ง

-Three dangerous food groups to avoid if you want to reduce stroke risk
+Three dangerous food groups to avoid if you want to reduce stroke risk: